Ayotheg/Ayotheg/README.md

 <!-- Update these with your real projects -->

-- 🛠️ **[WeldersKit](https://github.com/Ayotheg/welderskit)** — WeldersKit is a mobile-first responsive progressive web app built for Nigerian welders ith support for multilanguages
+- 🛠️ **[WeldersKit](https://github.com/Ayotheg/welderskit)** — WeldersKit is a mobile-first responsive progressive web app built for Nigerian welders it has support for multi-languages
 - ✨ **[Another Project](https://ayotheg.github.io/Finder-AI/)** —  A cool side project I built

 ---